chiossif/OSGeo-Live-el/en/metrics.rst

 |osgeo-live-version| Project Metrics
 ================================================================================

-Metrics provided by `Ohloh <https://www.ohloh.net/>`_ which are derived from the project's code repository.
-Note these metrics have know deficiencies (such as caused by repositories moving), and only provide partial indications about the project's status.
+Metrics provided by `Ohloh <https://www.ohloh.net/>`_ which are derived from the projects' code repositories.
+Note these metrics have know deficiencies (such as caused by repositories moving), and only provide partial indications about the projects' development.
+Lack of change in smaller, concise packages and libraries may simply reflect a level of maturity and completeness.

+Viewing the metrics requires an Internet connection and Javascript to be enabled.

 .. raw:: html